-The Academic Skills Department helps students improve reading, writing, and math skills.
+The College helps students improve reading, writing, and math skills.
 Students are placed in appropriate courses, according to placement tests given to all freshmen during registration.
-A course in study and test-taking skills, as well as a psychology course, are included in the counseling component of the department.
+A course in study and test-taking skills, as well as a psychology course, are included in the counseling component of the skills program.
 Also students are advised about graduation requirements and possible careers; students are encouraged to learn in one-to-one tutoring sessions.
-Interested students should contact the Academic Skills Department before the beginning of the fall or spring semesters.